MarcinOrlowski/laravel-api-response-builder/docs/exceptions.md

 where `api.xxxx` entry must be valid localization string key from your app's localization strings pool as per Lang's requirements.
 You can use placeholders in your messages.
-Supported are `:error_code` being substituted by actual error code assigned to this exception and `:message` replaced by exception's `getMessage()` return value.
+Supported are `:api_code` being substituted by actual error code assigned to this exception and `:message` replaced by exception's `getMessage()` return value.

 ## Exceptions with messages ##